mandarini/storybook-webpack5-issue/README.md

 # `@storybook/react-webpack5` issue with libraries

+# UPDATE

+Install `core-js` and it works.

+Keeping the rest for the record.

+# Outdated info from here on:

 ## The problem

 `@storybook/react-webpack5` does not work with libraries.
 The error that is thrown is: